Shakira: 1994–2000: Breakthrough with Pies Descalzos and Dónde Están los Ladrones?

 In 1997, Shakira received three Billboard Latin Music Awards for Album of the Year for Pies Descalzos, Video of the Year for "Estoy Aqui", and Best New Artist.
-Pies Descalzos eventually sold over 5 million copies.
-Its success prompted the release of a remix album titled The Remixes, of which over one million were sold.
-The Remixes also included Portuguese language versions of "Estoy Aquí", "Un Poco de Amor" and "Pies Descalzos, Sueños Blancos", which were recorded as a result of Shakira's success in the Brazilian market, where Pies Descalzos sold nearly one million copies.
-Even before becoming fluent in English, Shakira learned Portuguese and was able to converse with her hosts on her visits to Brazil.
-At 19, Shakira was the best-selling female pop rocker in Latin America.
-She was named a national cultural ambassador by the president of Colombia, a distinction she shares with writer Gabriel García Márquez.
+That year, she released the remix album The Remixes, of which over one million were sold.
+At 19, Shakira was named a national cultural ambassador by the president of Colombia, a distinction she shared with writer Gabriel García Márquez.
 Dónde Están los Ladrones?, Shakira's fourth studio album, was released in September 1998.
 It was recorded at the Miami studio of Gloria and Emilio Estefan.
 Artistic production was done by Shakira with Emilio Estefan listed as the executive producer.
-The album's name was inspired by an incident at an airport where a suitcase containing Shakira's written lyrics was stolen.
 Dónde Están los Ladrones? became an even bigger worldwide hit than Pies Descalzos.
-The album had reached a peak position of number 131 on the U.S. Billboard 200 and held the top spot on the U.S. Latin Albums chart for 11 weeks.
+The album reached a peak of number 131 on the U.S. Billboard 200 and held the top spot on the U.S. Latin Albums chart for 11 weeks.
 Over 7 million copies were sold worldwide, including 1.5 million in the U.S., making it one of the best selling Spanish albums there.
 Eight singles were taken from the album: "Ciega, Sordomuda", "Moscas en la Casa", "No Creo", "Inevitable", "Tú", "Si Te Vas", "Octavo Día", and "Ojos Así".
-"Ciega, Sordomuda" and "Tú" reached number one on the U.S. Latin chart, but it was "Ojos Así", together with its Arabic connotations and a striking video, that had become a truly global hit.
-The song infused elements of Arabic pop.
+"Ciega, Sordomuda" and "Tú" reached number one on the U.S. Latin chart.

-Of the eleven songs on Dónde Están los Ladrones?, all were created primarily by Shakira again.
-Music of five was co-written by Ochoa and there were other music co-authors, except for "Moscas en la Casa" and "Que Vuelvas", accredited to Shakira only.